 - Design and facilitate workshops for clients on barriers to housing and other issues related to achieving housing goals

 Job Requirements & Competencies:

-- Effective presentation skills
+- Effective group facilitation and presentation skills

 - Analytical, planning, organizing and reporting skills – verbal and written